Accessibility and Translation

-Museums continue to roll out new and inclusive resources for visitors with disabilities.
-Sensory maps, assistive listening devices, braille signage, open captioning, and sign language interpretation are just a few of the accommodations readily available at museums across the country.
+Museums, zoos, botanical gardens, and other cultural institutions continue to roll out new and inclusive resources for visitors with disabilities.
+Sensory maps, assistive listening devices, braille signage, open captioning, and sign language interpretation are just a few of the accommodations readily available at institutions across the country.
 Innovative programs address a range of disabilities, from the Smithsonian’s Mornings at the Museum to the Met’s Seeing Through Drawing.
-By meeting the needs of visitors with developmental and physical disabilities, museums are sending the message that all are welcome.
+By meeting the needs of visitors with developmental and physical disabilities, institutions are sending the message that all are welcome.

 Translation services also provide means of access, although that’s not always what jumps to mind with the term “accessibility.”
 In fact, accessibility programs and translation services are often viewed as separate resources.
 However, there are intersections.
 Accommodating visitors with disabilities does not always require new content.
 There may be times when assets can be remodeled.
 Or developed with multiple audiences in mind.

-In this talk, Director of Sales Will Lach and Director of Production Yasmin Menon examine a few of the ways in which museums are strengthening their programming with double-duty accessibility.
+In this talk, Director of Sales Will Lach and Director of Production Yasmin Menon examine a few of the ways in which cultural institutions are strengthening their programming with double-duty accessibility.

 meetme: The MoMA Alzheimer’s Project serves as a great example.
 “It’s sort of what we call double-duty accessibility,” states Will, “because you’re offering it to people who are Spanish speakers and have Alzheimer’s, hitting two audiences.”
 The comprehensive meetme program, developed for individuals with Alzheimer’s disease and their caregivers includes interviews, research, resource guides, and multimedia content pertaining to MoMA’s overall programming in art and dementia.
 It is also as a dual-language program, in both English and Spanish.